mozilla-ai/lumigator/lumigator/python/mzai/backend/.alembic/README.md

 ## Environment variables

-In order to connect to a 'real' database to compare against the models, an `SQLALCHEMY_DATABASE_URL` is required to be present in your environment.
+In order to connect to a 'real' database to compare its state against the codified data models, an `SQLALCHEMY_DATABASE_URL` is required to be present in your environment.

-You can `export` the variable in your shell, or provide it on each invocation.
+You can `export` the variable in your shell, or provide it on each invocation of `alembic`:

-e.g.

 ```bash
 export SQLALCHEMY_DATABASE_URL=sqlite:///local.db